Racine Danish Kringles

-Racine Danish Kringles is a family run bakery located at 2529 Golf Avenue, on the North Side of Racine, Wisconsin, that specializes in Kringles.
-The bakery's tagline is, "It's not just a treat, it's a tradition."
+Racine Danish Kringles is a bakery located in Racine, Wisconsin that specializes in kringles.

-Kringles are made by hand by placing butter between layers of Danish pastry dough to create a flaky crust.
-Originally shaped like a knotted pretzel, a typical Racine Kringle is formed into an oval.
-It can be filled with a variety of fruit, nuts and candy flavor combinations before the pastry is baked.

 History

 The bakery opened in 1981 and primarily distributed Kringles through wholesale.
 Kringles were supplied to grocery stores throughout the Midwest and DSD (Direct Store Delivery) where fresh Kringles were delivered to nearby stores.
 Kringles were also available to local fundraising groups.
 In October 1988, Mike and Roylene Heyer officially purchased Racine Danish Kringles.
 At the time, the business was producing 400,000 Kringles annually and employed about eight people.
-In order to grow the business, they built awareness of Kringles beyond Wisconsin borders.

-In 1994, Mike Heyer introduced his Kringles as a corporate gift at the Tomorrow's Products and Services Exhibit.
+In 1994, Heyer introduced his Kringles as a corporate gift at the Tomorrow's Products and Services Exhibit.

-Mike Heyer's son Christopher took over as president of Racine Danish Kringles in July 2012.
+Heyer's son Christopher took over as president of the company in July 2012.